 Leaf lard – $12.00/1 pint tub – about 14 oz in weight

-We offer ready to use lard and leaf lard in 1 pint tubs that weigh just under 1 lb each.
+We offer ready to use lard and leaf lard in 1 pint tubs that weigh about 14 oz each.
 The raw fat comes exclusively from our pasture raised Red Wattle hogs.
 This is old fashioned lard which means it is non-hydrogenated and has no added stabilizers.
 There is nothing in there but the pure, rendered lard.
 Our lard should be refrigerated or frozen for best quality.
-It will last for many months in the fridge and up to a year in the freezer.
+It will last for many months in the fridge and up to a year or more in the freezer.

-We offer two types of rendered lard.
-Leaf lard is made from the fat surrounding the kidneys of the hog.
+Leaf lard is made from the fat surrounding the kidneys and other organs of the hog.
 The leaf lard is considered to be the highest quality fat from the hog, with a high smoking point and a neutral flavor.
 If you are making pie crusts or pastries, this is the stuff for you.
 Yes, of course you can use it for all other cooking needs (general baking, frying, etc) though it really shines in the pastry department.